Fort Ricasoli: Industrial use

 After the fort was handed over to the Maltese government, it was initially abandoned but it later became a container depot for raw material arriving in Malta.
 In 1976, part of the ditch near the Left Ravelin was filled in, and St. Dominic Demi-Bastion was breached to make way for a new road.

 In 1964, the fort's ditch became a tank cleaning farm for the Malta Drydocks.
 The depot, which is known as Ricasoli Tank Cleaning Facilities, treats liquid waste from ships arriving in the Grand Harbour and removes oil and other chemicals prior to releasing the waste into the sea.
 The facility was privatized in 2012, and it is currently under the management of Waste Oils Co.
 Ltd.

 The area around the fort eventually became an industrial park, which was known as Ricasoli Industrial Estate after the fort.
 The industrial estate was demolished in 2007 to make way for SmartCity Malta.

 Filming location

 Most of the fort is leased to the Malta Film Commission, and it has been used extensively as a location for various films and serials.
-In recent years, huge sets were built within its walls for the films Gladiator (2000), Troy (2004), and Agora (2009).
-In these films, the fort stood in as Rome, Troy, and Alexandria respectively.
+In recent years, huge sets were built within its walls for the films Cutthroat Island (1995), Gladiator (2000), Troy (2004), Agora (2009), and Napoleon (2023).
+In these films, the fort stood in as Port Royal, Rome, Troy, Alexandria, and Toulon respectively.
 The fort was also used in the filming of Assassin's Creed (2016) and Entebbe (2018).

 The TV miniseries Julius Caesar (2002) and Helen of Troy (2003) were also partially filmed at Fort Ricasoli.
 A set dubbed as the Roman Road was built for Julius Caesar and this has been retained and used for other films.

 The first season of HBO's adaptation of George R. R. Martin's Game of Thrones used various parts of the fort to represent the Red Keep.